guntherbensch/repframe/README.md

 :point_right: These proportion indicators are intended to capture the drivers behind changes in statistical significance between original study and robustness analysis.
 > *Interpretation*: An indicator $I´_{8j}$ of, for example, 30\% for a result $j$ with an originally significant result, implies that 30\% of the robustness analysis paths that are statistically insignificant have coefficients that are sufficiently small for the robustness analysis path to be statistically insignificant even if the standard error would be identical to the one in the original study.
 The other (sub-)indicators can be interpreted analogously.

+#### Weak-IV-robust inference adjustments in the Robustness Dashboard
+The *Robustness Dashboard* can be extended to incorporate adjustments that reflect robust hypothesis testing in the presence of weak instruments.
+Three approaches are supported, each allowing the dashboard to additionally provide an weak-IV-robust version of the *significance agreement indicator*.

+1. ***tF* adjustment**:
+Developed by [Lee, Moreira, and co-authors](#references), the *tF* approach adjusts conventional standard errors and *p*-values based on the first-stage *F*-statistic.
+The user must supply *F*-statistics for each specification via the `tFinput()` option.
+The adjustment applies a smooth correction factor to standard errors, improving inference under weak instruments relative to the standard 2SLS *t*-test.
+2. ***VtF* adjustment**:
+The *VtF* approach (also by [Lee et al.](#references)) requires the user to supply *VtF*-adjusted critical values, such as those obtained using the user-written *VtF* command in Stata ([link](https://irs.princeton.edu/davidlee-supplementVTF)).
+This is also done via the `tFinput()` option.
+Unlike *tF*, *VtF* does not yield adjusted standard errors or *p*-values.
+Instead, the dashboard uses the critical values to calculate a *VtF*-adjusted significance indicator at the 5\% or 1\% level.
+*VtF* leverages additional information &mdash; specifically, the empirical correlation between residuals from the 2SLS regression &mdash; making it more powerful than *tF*.
+It yields shorter confidence intervals and improves the likelihood of detecting true effects under weak instruments.
+When using this option, the dashboard expects that the provided critical values correspond to the 5\% level (if the applied significance level is above 1\%) or to the 1\% level (if the applied level equals 1\%).
+Both *tF* and *VtF* ensure correct test size but do not resolve the power asymmetry problem &mdash; the tendency of *t*-based IV inference to favour one direction of effect over the other under weak instruments.
+As emphasized by [Keane & Neal (2024)](#references), this can lead to misleading conclusions about the sign of the effect.
+In addition, both methods are only applicable to just-identified models with a single instrument.
+3. **Anderson–Rubin (AR) test**:
+The AR test provides a weak-IV-robust alternative that avoids power asymmetry and maintains valid inference regardless of instrument strength.
+The dashboard can incorporate AR *p*-values, which the user supplies via the `pval_ar()` option (e.g., extracted from the `weakiv` command in Stata).
+This method is particularly attractive in the single-instrument case, where the AR test has a known finite-sample distribution.
+However, AR-based inference is typically less powerful than that based on the *VtF* adjustment.

 #### The Dashboard output